 If you’re planning a holiday to Europe – or anywhere else for that matter – don’t leave exchanging your travel money to the last minute.
 Purchasing Euros at foreign exchange counters in airports or high street banks can set you back up to 14% more than the general market rate.
 Exchanging money at airport counters […]

 The Passport Index ranks the Australian passport as the eighth most powerful in the world.
 Aussies can travel to 151 countries without a visa, but there are a few countries that aren’t so keen on them.
 From the stubborn to the ridiculous, here is a list of countries that make it extremely difficult for Australian […]

-Whether you’re looking to make the most of the last few weeks of summer or if you’re already planning a winter escape, we’ve put together a few tips to help you get the cheapest airfares.
+We’ve put together a few tips to help you get the cheapest airfares.
 Buy flights on the weekends Friday is the most expensive day of the week to buy a plane ticket.
 Prices can be inflated by more than 10% compared to those bought on a Sunday.
 Regardless of where you’re flying to, you’ll likely […]

 Solo travel can seem intimidating, even for the most experienced traveller.
 Whether you are concerned about safety or feel uncomfortable sitting at a restaurant alone, we share a few tips to help you get the most out of your adventure.
 Plan in advance You don’t need a detailed itinerary for every day, but at least […]